Security Manager Salary

 Popular Skills for Security Manager

-Security Managers seem to exploit a large range of skills on the job.
-Most notably, facility with SAP Security, IT Security & Infrastructure, and Security Testing and Auditing are correlated to pay that is significantly above average, leading to increases of 68 percent, 48 percent, and 13 percent, respectively.
+Survey takers working as Security Managers report using a large range of professional skills.
+Most notably, facility with SAP Security, IT Security & Infrastructure, and Security Testing and Auditing are correlated to pay that is significantly above average, leading to increases of 67 percent, 46 percent, and 12 percent, respectively.
 Those listing Training as a skill should be prepared for drastically lower pay.
 People Management and Team Leadership also typically command lower compensation.
-Most people who know Security Policies and Procedures also know Operations Management.
+Most people familiar with Security Policies and Procedures also know Operations Management.

 Pay by Experience Level for Security Manager